 Cambodia is among the countries where people have the strongest and most absolute faith in religion in the world.
 Since the dawn of the nation, the holy spirit has been a crucial part of daily life.
 Nowadays, the imprint of traditional cults and creeds is apparent in both the lifestyle and the architecture of the Cambodian.
-Exploring the country religion, you will step into a whole new world full of myths and legends.
+Exploring Cambodian religion, you will step into a whole new world full of myths and legends.

 An Overview Of Cambodian Religion